 viernes, 28 de junio de 2019

-The effectiveness of self-care based on skincare, motion exercises, and limb elevation interventions on lymphedema, is part of a basic daily-care routine for patients and meant for the prevention of possible dermal infections, but without compression therapy, this is not enough to stop dermatolymphangioadenitis - DLA (cellulitis), erysipelas, lymphangitis, or the progressive swelling of edema.
-Clinical outcomes on interventions to manage lymphedema show that simple hygiene-based measures are necessary, but this alone will not reduce the limb volume.
-Read more about the signs, symptoms, and complications of lymphoedema HERE.
+The effectiveness of basic hygiene, consisting of skin care, exercises, standard bandaging, and elevation of lymphoedematous extremities, are a part of the daily routine of patient self-care and are aimed at the prevention of possible dermal infections, but this is not sufficient in many cases to stop complications such as dermatolymphangioadenitis - DLA (infectious cellulitis), erysipelas or lymphangitis, without the necessary lymphatic therapy.
+Clinical results of interventions to control lymphedema show that simple hygiene measures are necessary, but these alone in many cases are not enough to stop the progression of the disease.
+Read more about the signs, symptoms, and complications of lymphedema HERE

 CLICK TO SEE A VIDEO OF THE BEST TREATMENT OPTION FOR ELEPHANTIASIS-STAGE-4-LYMPHOEDEMA (NON-SURGICAL TREATMENT):